-HEINEMANN AUTHOR REMOTE LEARNING LINKS
+HEINEMANN AUTHOR REMOTE LEARNING LINK

-- [NEW] Jennifer Serravallo recorded a video about mentor texts for upper elementary/middle school reading-- a lesson about how the mood of a setting impacts the character.
+- Jennifer Serravallo recorded a video about mentor texts for upper elementary/middle school reading-- a lesson about how the mood of a setting impacts the character.

-[NEW] In a new video, Nell Duke discusses how to provide phonological awareness, phonics, interactive writing, and vocabulary instruction for young children at a distance.
+In a new video, Nell Duke discusses how to provide phonological awareness, phonics, interactive writing, and vocabulary instruction for young children at a distance.

 - Nancy Steineke, author of Classroom Management: Strategies for Achievement, Cooperation, and Engagement, has pulled together a free downloadable PDF with: Ideas for Finding Connection and Celebration in the Midst of COVID-19.
 Find Nancy on Twitter @nsteineke.